dan2-ux/song_blinking/README.md

 | **DFRobotDFPlayerMini** | Communicates with the DFPlayer Mini MP3 module                       |

 ## Guidance
 The most complete hardware set up in this project is the DFPlayer Mini as other hardware is good to run without any changes.
-You should purchase a sd card and sd card reader, those will be used to download you own prefer song (as in this project the selected song was **Tết Đong Đầy by KHOA x Kay Tran x Duck V**.
+You should purchase a sd card and sd card reader, those will be used to download you own prefer song (as in this project the selected song was **Tết Đong Đầy remix**.

 Connect the sd card reader into your own computer, then download and store your prefer song within the sd card.
 Then enter sd card in DFPlayer Mini.